xiaoyandong08/Retinal_Cues/README.md

 ## 3. Quantifying allocation of attention to retinal cues

-- We provided MATLAB codes to reproduce our main results in allocation of attention to retinal cues, including
+- We provided MATLAB codes (run on MATLAB_R2023b in Mac OS 15.3.2) to reproduce our main results in allocation of attention to retinal cues, including
   - Fig.2: `Diagram_of_Fig2abc_for_group05.m` and `Diagram_of_Fig2def_for_group05.m`;
   - Fig.3: `Diagram_of_Fig3abc_for_group05.m`;
   - Fig.4: `Diagram_of_Fig4abc_for_group05.m`;